• Skip to primary navigation

 • Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
 To reheat: microwave for 2-3 minutes until hot or reheat in a pan on medium heat.

 • Freezer friendly?
-I don't recommend freezing pad see ew because the noodles will change in texture.
+I don't recommend freezing egg pad see ew because the eggs and noodles will change in texture.

 Pairing Suggestions